7 June 2017, Grammy Museum and 8 June 2017, Greek Theater, Los Angeles, CA

 I waited a long time before I first got to see Sheryl in concert; it was 2013 at the Greek Theatre and she was sharing the bill with country star Gary Allan, on the back of her Nashville country album Feels Like Home.
 She was great but I was disappointed about the absence of Wildflower songs and a shorter stage time because of that double bill.
 Now in 2017 she is all about the new album and its messages about riding (or rollerskating) through the troubles of the world, the alienation of technology, the nostalgia for easier times, while with two adopted sons it’s also about life choices in the present and future.
 It’s about being comfortable with yourself as per the album’s title, and something about Sheryl that I do love is how comfortable she is in her own skin and how despite the personal dramas of her life – the Armstrong breakup and other relationship heartbreaks and breast cancer – she remains so positive and optimistic and energetic.
 Singing about lost loves and soul searching was never going to be on her agenda this time, and I was prepared.

-At her Grammy Museum evening she spoke at length about the themes of the new album, about her co-writer, producer and best music friend Jeff Trott, about raising her sons and staying true to herself, gracefully ageing (she is incredibly beautiful and slim and youthful at 55, only six months older than me) and getting through these extraordinarily challenging times.
+At her Grammy Museum evening she spoke at length about the themes of the new album, about her co-writer, producer and best music friend Jeff Trott, about raising her sons and staying true to herself, gracefully ageing (she is incredibly beautiful and slim and youthful at 55) and getting through these extraordinarily challenging times.
 She talked about her next album, a duets project she has been working on for some time that will include some of her heroes and friends such as Johnny Cash, Kris Kristofferson, Willie Nelson, Keith Richards, Stevie Nicks, Vince Gill and Don Henley, saying it should be out early next year.
 I can’t wait.
 She then brought her entire band on stage to perform eight songs, four from the new album, and four past hits that she obviously identifies with most strongly – “Every Day Is A Winding Road”, “My Favorite Mistake”, “If It Makes You Happy” and “I Shall Believe”.

 The following night at the Greek Theatre her opening act was Willie Nelson’s son, Lukas, who told us that Sheryl has been a long time family friend (that’s another thing about Sheryl the everywoman, she is everyone’s friend; I just wish she was mine!), and he got a rousing reception from the crowd that was only trickling in when he began.
 Sheryl and her band played 20 songs, six from the new album, “Halfway There” the absolute standout.The rest were spread across most of her other albums – nothing of course from Wildflower or Detours – with a couple of covers thrown in (“The First Cut Is The Deepest” and “Midnight Rider”).